 Description Returns the next number in a pseudorandom sequence. Туре NUMERIC Arguments 1 NUMERIC a number which is ignored except that the units are taken as the units to be returned.
 Evaluation Returns the next number in the pseudo-random series, given a seed.
 Comments This function should not be called within a user-defined function which has no arguments, if that user-defined function might be called multiple times within a single block (rule).
-This is because functions with no arguments are actually evaluated only once per rule and return this same result on each function call during the execution of that block. , , od random number generator, but is implemented in this way for ResetRanDev() has not been called before this function, then the able.
+This is because functions with no arguments are actually evaluated only once per rule and return this same result on each function call during the execution of that block.
+This is not a very good random number generator, but is implemented in this way for historical reasons.
+If ResetRanDev() has not been called before this function, then the results are unpredictable.